| Prep Time: 10 mins

 You may need: Dried Garlic Powder

 Zanzibar is known for its warm breezes, white sand beaches, and turquoise waters.
 The local food happens to be just as delicious as the water is beautiful.
 Menus are full of fusion recipes revolving around fresh seafood, vegetables, tropical fruits, and spices, owing to its unique path along merchant routes to India, African, and Arab countries.
-As we tour the flavors of Zanzibar, we must include this delicious fish coconut curry, seasoned with our unique Tamarind Curry spice blend.
+As we tour the flavors of Zanzibar, we must include this delicious fish coconut curry, seasoned with our exotic Zanzibar Zest spice blend.

 1 yellow onion, chopped